genneko/website-source/content/playing-with-bsd/storage/expanding-zfs-on-geli.md

    ...
    ```

-1. Shutdown the server and apply "scale-up" option to increase the virtual disk size.
+1. Shutdown the server and apply disk expansion option to increase the virtual disk size.

-2. Once the "scale-up" opearation at the VPS provider is complete, boot the server with FreeBSD 11.3 installer ISO and open a console.
+2. Once the disk expansion opearation at the VPS provider is complete, boot the server with FreeBSD 11.3 installer ISO and open a console.

 3. Go into "Shell" at the installer's Welcome screen.